What Not to Say to the Insurance Company After an Accident

 If you’ve been injured in an accident, contact The Law Firm of Carlton F. Bennett, P.L.L.C. as soon as possible.
 We know how insurance companies operate, and we can guide you through the insurance claim process.
 And unlike insurance companies, we put you and your needs first.

-With a decade of experience helping injury victims in the Virginia Beach area, a dedicated Virginia car accident lawyer with The Law Firm of Carlton F. Bennett, P.L.L.C. is ready to help you.
+With a decade of experience helping injury victims in the Virginia Beach area, our lawyer with The Law Firm of Carlton F. Bennett, P.L.L.C. is ready to help you.
 For a free consultation about your case, call us now or get in touch online.